Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Related: How 20+ Freemium SaaS Companies Increased Signup-to-Customer Conversion Rate

-Lastly, it’s critical you have a solid lead scoring system to make sure you’re talking to the right leads that are also engaged.
+Lastly, it’s critical you have a solid lead scoring system, including lead generation KPIs, to make sure you’re talking to the right leads that are also engaged.

 “If you only have one or two salespeople, getting this handover right from marketing to sales is essential,” notes Cheap SSL Security’s Michael Robinson